slideshow-s9/slideshow-s9.github.io/index.md

 ### Step 3: Open up your slide show in your browser

-Open up your slide show [`rest.html`](rest.html) in your browser (Firefox, Chrome, Safari, Opera and others) and hit F11 to switch into full screen projection and hit the space bar or the right arrow, down arrow or page down key to flip through your slides.
+Open up your slide show [`rest.html`](rest.html) in your browser (Firefox, Chrome, Opera, Safari, and others) and hit F11 to switch into full screen projection and hit the space bar or the right arrow, down arrow or page down key to flip through your slides.